RESOStandards/transport/README.md

 <br />

 # RATIFIED
 Ratified proposals have been adopted by the workgroups and RESO as an organization.
+Proposals that require certification testing must have adopted a specification, testing rules, and production-ready testing tools for ratification.

 ## [Data Dictionary 1.7](./data-dictionary.md)
 | **RCP** | RCP-036 |